 - After mowing house out the underside of the mower deck.
 Also hose out the space between the wheels and the deck to remove sand, grass, dust and dirt.
 Of course, be careful not to get water into the carburetor, or to get the air filter wet.
 Before going to the next step, let your mower dry overnight.

 - Dispel the air filter to protect it from possibly getting wet with oil when you turn the mower over on its side with the gas cap close to the ground.
 Lubricate each moving part associated with the wheels and the wheel axel.
 Lubricate where the axel shaft goes into the wheel as well as where the axel shaft goes into the metal box that covers the drive belt.
 You can use “Zoom Spout” oil, and with the mower in its normal position, you can use the spout to try and oil where the axil rod enters the inside of the wheel.
 Turn the mower over on both sides then apply the oil to the axel as well as wheels.
 This will free up the wheels.
+Get zoom spout oiler from amazon.

 - Next, follow the simple procedure to adjust the drive cable.
 For your mower, you can simply move the palm paddles to the lowest position and then tighten the cable nut one rotation at a time until you feel resistance; then you loosen the cable by eight turns.
 Now your cable is correctly adjusted.
 See your mowers instructions.

-Some common things to check for avoiding wheel lock -up:
+Some common things to check for avoiding wheel lock up:

 - Remove rear wheels and check for anything lodged between the pinion gear and gear on the inside of the wheel.
 Then make sure gear on the inside of the wheel is still solidly attached to the wheel.
+If the wheel becomes flat inside then you have to get new wheels.
+You can get the wheels from amazon.

 - With the wheels now off, on a flat concrete surface, start the unit up and engage drive system.
 Does the axle turn?
 It does, your issue possibly is in the friction washer, thrust washer, clutch washer, engagement key and pinion assembly on either or both sides of the drive shaft.
 Unless the rear pivot arms are greased on a regular basis, the plastic clutch washer gradually gets hot and becomes ineffective in engaging the drive key inside the pinion.